shivanirathore24/Learn-ReactJS/Movie App/README.md

 This is the reason there are two pairs of curly braces.
    - Note: Inline styles have got more priority, and they will overwrite any other styles given to them in any manner.
+   - Method 1 (inline styling)
+   - Method 2 (internal style object) -> The styles object is a JavaScript object that defines inline CSS for your React component.
+Each key in the object represents a CSS class, and its value is an object containing CSS properties and their corresponding values.